PHI102 Examen Philosophicum - English option

 Type of course:

 The course is equivalent to Examen Philosophicum at other universities in Norway.
-It is offered in English in the January with mandatpry submission in Spring every year.
+It is offered in English in the Spring parallel every year.
 It is offered in Norwegian in the Autumn parallel every year as PHI100/PHI101.
 The exam in PHI102 will be given in English only.